-Click here to view a complete copy of the job description.
-How many hours will you work each week?
+Click here to view a complete copy of the job description Where will you work?

-If hired, you may be required to wear a face covering while at work and follow all City of Henderson COVID-19 safety policies, procedures, and practices like social distancing, washing your hands, and sanitizing work areas.
+If hired, you will be required to wear a face covering while at work and follow all City of Henderson COVID-19 safety policies, procedures, and practices like social distancing, washing your hands, and sanitizing work areas.
 Program participants and patrons visiting our centers must also comply with all COVID-19 safety rules and state directives in order to use our facilities and participate in programs.
-No lifeguard certification?
-We will give you FREE* training!
+What happens after you apply?

 Your application will be reviewed to make sure you meet the minimum requirements for this position.
 Submitting an application does not guarantee that you will be interviewed, but we need you to apply online in order to be considered.

-- You must be 16 years of age at the time of application or hire.
+- You must be at least 16 years of age at the time of application or hire.

-Click here to view a complete copy of the job description and list of required certifications.
-Required Documents/Assessment Information
+Click here to view a complete copy of the job description Required Documents/Assessment Information

 You will be contacted by email or phone during the application and hiring process.
 It is your responsibility to check the email and phone number voicemail you provided on your application.